-I come home from a long day’s work, pulled into our driveway, get out of my truck, and I think, make a beeline to the office.
-Aimie and Michelle, both about seven and eight respectively, were playing out in the yard, possibly near the basketball court I had constructed for Angie.
+I came home from a long day’s work, pulled into our driveway, got out of my truck, and I think, made a beeline to the office.
+Aimie and Michelle, both about seven and eight respectively, were playing out in the yard, possibly near or on the basketball court I had constructed for Angie.

-I walked up the small porch to the office and turned the doorknob.
+I walked up the stairs onto the small porch to the office and turned the doorknob.
 Locked.
 Another bad sign.
 I either knocked on the door or used my key on my key ring to unlock it, and opened the door.
-Angie, I think, was surprised.
+Angie was taken by surprise.

-Instantly, I pushed the eject button on the CD player on my computer tower, the tray opened, I removed the CD, and threw it out the door and into the main street, Peck Canyon Drive.
+Instantly, I pushed the eject button on the CD player on my computer tower, the tray opened, I removed the CD from the tray, and threw it out the door and onto the street.
 I believe I had the satisfaction of hearing it shatter into pieces.

 I told Angie, “Get out.”
 She knew she was in hot water.
-She had all kinds of homework papers scattered on my office table, and started collecting them into a pile.
+She had all kinds of homework papers scattered on my table and started collecting them into a pile.

 “No,” I said, “Get out.
 Now.
 Go into the house and leave your stuff right where it is.
 Leave now.”

-Angie can be stubborn, and she refused to listen to my order to “get out.”
-She continued to gather up her stuff and I said it one last time, “I told you to get out now.”
+Angie can be stubborn, and she refused to listen to my order to immediately exit.
+She continued to gather up her stuff and I said it one last time, “I told you to get out—now.”

-There would be no more third time before some type of discipline would follow.
+There would be no “third time” before some type of discipline would follow.
 Maybe they would have to go to their room, stand in a corner, or whatever, but I expected them to respect me as their father and do what I asked them on the first, or definitely by the second, request.

-Why I did this was to avoid the insanity of having to repeatedly, over and over, ask my children to do some specific task..like clean their room or their bathroom.
-This is a game some families play and children, if allowed, will run their parents around and around in circles before they do what those parents ask them to do.
-I never had the patience for this type of nonsense and game-playing.
+Why I did this was to avoid the insanity of having to repeatedly, over and over, ask my children to do some specific task..like clean their room or bathroom.
+This is a game many families play, and children, if allowed, will run their parents around and around in circles before they get around to doing what those parents asked them to do.
+I never had the patience for this type of nonsense, disrespect, and game-playing.

 Angie refused to obey me so I grabbed her arm, firmly without injuring her, and lifted her out of my chair.
-I would help move her out of the office since she appeared to need the help.
-She reacted like a wild thing and went nuts, like I had touched her with a hot iron.
+I would help move her out of the office since she appeared to need it.
+Instantly, she reacted like a wild thing and went nuts, like I had touched her with a hot iron.

-Now, this happened almost 20 years ago so I forget the details, but what I remember is we physically struggled and then, Angie tried to kick or knee me in, well, my private area, the quintessential “no go zone” of the male anatomy, the most sacred and protected part which separates and distinguishes a man from a woman.
+This happened almost 20 years ago so I forget the details, but what I remember is we physically struggled.
+Angie tried to kick or knee me in, well, my private area, the quintessential “no go zone” of the male anatomy, the most sacred and protected part which separates and distinguishes a man from a woman.

 I knew it was “lights out” for me if she scored a direct hit.
 No question about it.
 She was absolutely out of control, like a whirlwind of fists, arms, and feet.
-So I warned her, several times, “Angie, you need to stop…now.”
+I warned her several times, “Angie, you need to stop…now.”

 She refused to listen or even slow down for a breath.
 Now, I never beat my kids.
 Yes, they received their well deserved spankings but never did I treat them one time like my dad or stepdad treated me.
 Nothing even close.
 I loved each and every one of them and, to be honest, I hated to spank them.
 They were my precious daughters and it really bothered me when I had to give them a good swat or two on their butts.